 今回の事件は、 |

-The reason those lines appear only in Java2ME and iOS ports (see the Java2ME Port section for more info) is due to the fact that all the script files for these versions were completely redone from scratch (that is why the iOS port has so many typos and still has some missing text), while all other versions used the DS scripts as the basis.
+The reason those lines appear only in Java2ME and iOS ports (see the Java2ME Port section for more information) is because all the script files for these versions were redone from scratch.
+That is why the iOS port has so many typos and missing text.
+All the other versions used the DS scripts as the basis.

-The following Japanese lines that appear after Phoenix accuses Karma of murder in Case 4 were present in the GBA version, but were removed in subsequent ports starting from the DS re-release (asterix indicates a removed line):
+The following Japanese lines that appear after Phoenix accuses Karma of murder in the fourth episode were present in the GBA version, but were removed in subsequent ports starting from the DS re-release (asterisks indicates removed lines):

 Karma: